29thStPublishing/Dumpling2/README.md

 3. In order to use iCloud for syncing reading status, add CloudKit.framework to your project, turn on iCloud in the target's Capabilities section for Key-value storage.
 The sample project uses the default container for storing and retrieving values.
 If you wish to use a custom container, the code will change accordingly

-4. If you turn on App Groups for multiple projects and instantiate **VolumeHandler** and **IssueHandler** with the appropriate folder, you can read the data across multiple apps.
+4. If you turn on App Groups for multiple projects and instantiate **VolumeHandler**, **IssueHandler** and **ArticleHandler** with the appropriate folder, you can read the data across multiple apps.
 To do this, you will need an app id with App Groups enabled and set the app group in Capabilities for all projects sharing the data.

 *The Documents directory is here ~/Library/Developer/CoreSimulator/Devices/Your_simulator_UDID/data/Containers/Data/Application/Your_app_UDID/Documents